Jul 16, 2019 by AdminNJCC

 These trials are essential for patients with malignancies as new drug development and treatment paradigms are created based on trial results.

 To begin with, before a clinical trial can be done, highly qualified scientific panels determine whether it is ethical to ask patients to volunteer.

 Clinical trials proceed in four phases:

 PHASE I: Once a drug is approved for human studies, it is tested in a small trial to determine the optimal safe dose.
 Phase I studies often involve patients with different kinds of cancer, or more recently, a single genetic change.

-PHASE II: If a drug can be given safely to people in Phase I, it is tested in a Phase II.
+PHASE II: If a drug can be given safely to people in Phase I, it is tested in a Phase II trial.
 These are larger studies, usually for one or more specific types and stages of cancer.
-The goals of Phase II studies are to both determine the optimal dosing, and to provide an early assessment of whether the drug works.
+The goals of Phase II studies are to both determine the optimal dosing and to provide an early assessment of whether the drug works.